 Persona 4: The Animation is an anime series based on Atlus’ PlayStation video game.
 This detective series involves dark magic and other mystical creatures, so it’s a tad different from the others on this list.

 After school, the group tells Yuu about the urban legend known as the “Midnight Station”—a secret T.V. channel that only emerges at midnight on rainy days when the viewer is alone.
-Yuu chooses to tune in that night, curious about the claim, only to see the next victim of the serial murders emerge on the T.V. instead.
+Yuu chooses to tune in that night, curious about the claim, only to see the next sufferer of the serial loss of life emerge on the T.V. instead.
 He also finds himself being dragged into the T.V., which piques the interest of his newfound buddies, prompting them to explore.

 Yuu eventually falls into the realm within the T.V., which is shrouded in dense fog and teeming with deadly monsters known as “Shadows.”
-Recognizing that this world is somehow linked to the murders, the Investigation Team is formed with the purpose of unraveling the mystery underlying the events.
+Recognizing that this world is somehow linked to the losses of life, the Investigation Team is formed with the purpose of unraveling the mystery underlying the events.

 The Great Pretender